flipsasser/ravioli/src/README.md

   dsn: "https://sentry.io/whatever?api_key=12345"
 ```

 <small>*this structure is the end result of Ravioli's loading process; it has nothing to do with filesystem organization or config file layout.
-We'll talk about that in a sec, so just slow your roll about loading up config files until then, my good friend.</small>
+We'll talk about that in a sec, so just slow your roll about loading up config files until then.</small>

 ### Setup